anabelle/jQuery-lazyload/README.md

     </code>
   </pre>

-### Turn on lazyload for the selected images
+### Turn on lazyload for the selected elements

-In this case, there is a 30px threshold, so the images will load when the fold is 30px from them.
+In this case, there is a 10px threshold, so the elements will load when the fold is 10px from them.
 The threshold is optional.

   <pre>
     <code>
       &lt;script&gt;
         $(function(){
-          $('img.lazy').lazyload({threshold: 30});
+          $('div.lazy').lazyload({threshold: 10});
         });
       &lt;/script&gt;
     </code>